South African Provinces

 These waterfalls include the Berlin Falls and Lisbon’s Falls.
 These can also be booked under a day tour called Panorama full Day Tour offered by our sister company Kruger Safari Africa.

 While in Mpumalanga one should also go visit Nelspruit and Hazyview which are a city and town that offer a lot of activities and attractions for travelers, including visiting the Sudwala Caves and Ostrich farms amongst other entertaining activities.

 Mpumalanga might be home to the largest game reserve in South Africa but that does not mean there are not various options for one’s wildlife needs.

 One can visit various game reserves such as the Sabie Sands Game reserve and the Timbavati Game Reserve amongst many others.
 Lastly, while in Mpumalanga one can enjoy the view of the Sabie River.

 As one of the most biologically diverse rivers in South Africa, it’s no wonder Mpumalanga made the cut for one of South Africa’s provinces.

 Western Cape Province

-The Western Cape is nothing short of breath-taking.
-One of the most popular places that travellers tend to visit when in South Africa and it is easy to see.
+The Western Cape is nothing short of breathtaking.
+One of the most popular places that travelers tend to visit when in South Africa and it is easy to see.
 This vibrant province offers everything from culture and heritage to beaches and sun.